Delphboy/GraphicsEngine/README.md

 2. ~~"Cheat" console~~

-3. Move from procedural code to a more class based object orientation code
+3. Move from procedural code to a more class based object orientation code.
+Especially within the GE_Core code base.